-Today, employers brazenly violate the law and victimize working people who dare to challenge their complete control.
-Almost 10% of workers who engage in organizing are fired by their employers, amounting to tens of thousands every year.
-In 92% of union organizing campaigns, workers are subjected to the psychological warfare of captive audience meetings, such as we saw in UE’s recent campaign at Refresco.
+Today, employers brazenly violate or manipulate the law and victimize working people who dare to challenge their complete control.
+Almost 10 percent of workers who engage in organizing are fired by their employers, amounting to tens of thousands every year.
+In 92 percent of union organizing campaigns, workers are subjected to the psychological warfare of captive audience meetings, such as we saw in UE’s recent campaign at Refresco.
 Of those workplaces which successfully manage to organize in spite of employer-run terror campaigns, only half will obtain a first union contract.
 The ranks are cut in half yet again, as only half of these units in turn win second contracts.
-The percentage of unionized workers in the U.S. declined from 24% in 1979 to 10.8 percent in 2020 to 10.1 percent in 2022, with only 6.1 percent in the private sector.
+The percentage of unionized workers in the U.S. declined from 24 percent in 1979 to 10.8 percent in 2020 to 10.1 percent in 2022, with only 6.1 percent in the private sector.
 These levels are the lowest since before the great organizing drives of the 1930s.
 In other industrial countries, union density is many times higher.

 In the public sector, workers in some states are prohibited from bargaining collectively.
 North Carolina and South Carolina have blanket statutes that prohibit collective bargaining for all public-sector employees.
 Even where collective bargaining is comprehensive, public workers are usually banned from striking, and are instead shunted into legalistic binding arbitration procedures.
 This has had a negative effect on both the militancy which allowed mass organization of the public sector in the 1970s, and the ability of members to coordinate against assaults on their working conditions and collective bargaining rights.